 Class Captain: Mark Nicholson firstname.lastname@example.org

-More recently, the fleets has had an influx of young(ish) blood to challenge the likes of the well established Palmers, Bannisters, Apthorp and Wells dynasties.
-Despite the pandemic, three new boats joined the fleet, two being new members.
-During 2020, around 15 boats in total turned out to race.
+More recently, the fleets has had an influx of young(ish) blood to challenge the likes of the well established Flying Fifteen gurus.
+Despite the pandemic, four new boats joined the fleet, two being new members, and we saw around 15 boats in total turned out to race.

 Despite its size and that it is a keelboat, the 15 is remarkably agile and fun in a breeze and in waves, yet forgiving for its crews.
 This has enabled mixed crews to compete successfully in all winds – it’s not just a boat for the big lads!
 Any members interested in a trial in a 15 would be most welcome.
 Please come and talk to any of us.

-The HISC calendar has plenty of opportunity for Flying Fifteen sailors to race every weekend.
-The season starts on 19th March.
-A highlight of the racing calendar is the Bulwark, scheduled for 1st and 2nd May.
-Dedicated bay racing in the renowned Pennant series starts in April, on a monthly basis excluding August, the final being in October.
-A Sprint series may also be added to the calendar.
+The HISC calendar for 2022 has plenty of opportunity for Flying Fifteen sailors to race every weekend.
+The season starts on 26th March.
+A highlight of the racing calendar is the Bulwark, scheduled for the Whitsun Regatta on 3rd to 5th June.
+The Flying Fifteen is a great sea boat, so the Pennant series are always well attended.

 Facebook group: HISC Flying Fifteen fleet